 When shopping for flip flops, take a little time to look for earth friendly material rather than the plastic, landfill candidates.
 Materials such as hemp, recycled bicycle tire rubber, or bamboo are great substitutes for the indestructible plastic type.

 While they are typically warm weather apparel, flip flops are adaptable to colder climes when socks are added.
 The wearers are quite proud of their abilities to walk comfortably with socks between wedged between the toes.
-However, there are socks with the big toe separated from the rest, specifically made for wearing flip flops.
+There are socks with the big toe separated from the rest, specifically made for wearing flip flops called tabi socks.

 And here's a flip flop bonus (at least it is to me): With the rainbow of colors, variety of designer choices and their (usually) low price point, they can help, somewhat, to satisfy shoe cravings.
 Besides, storing flip flops isn't nearly the problem it is with other shoes, although I have heard of occasional instances where, like the proverbial one sock, a single flip flop will go missing missing and you are stuck with only the right or the left.